- Contacts and locations

 Disability Employment Community of Practice

-The Department for Communities and Social Inclusion (DCSI) Disability Employment Community of Practice (DE CoP) was formed in February 2012 by the DCSI Human Resources Directorate in response to challenges identified in a department-wide survey distributed to managers and staff with disability.
+The Department of Human Services (DHS) Disability Employment Community of Practice (DE CoP) was formed in February 2012 by the DHS Human Resources Directorate in response to challenges identified in a department-wide survey distributed to managers and staff with disability.

 The group initially focussed on how the department could better support its employees with disability and their managers.
 The group highlighted issues such as employees needing to take sick leave due to their disability, difficulties in obtaining workplace modifications and the need to promote disability awareness in the workplace.

-The DE CoP has been instrumental in shaping the DCSI Disability Employment Strategy 2014–2016, providing feedback on the Special Leave with Pay provisions for employees with disability and the DCSI Workplace Modifications Guideline.
+The DE CoP has been instrumental in shaping the DHS Disability Employment Strategy 2014–2016, providing feedback on the Special Leave with Pay provisions for employees with disability and the DHS Workplace Modifications Guideline.

-The group continues to identify avenues for support designed to empower current employees with disability and promote disability recruitment across DCSI.
+The group continues to identify avenues for support designed to empower current employees with disability and promote disability recruitment across DHS.

 Phone: +61 8 8415 4250